Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

-For $DGP_2$ we have similar results, although in this case we do not compare our estimator directly with the parametric procedure.
-The left panel of Figure \ref{fig:fct_sim2} shows the sample, the true curve, and the nonparametric estimator for one sample of simulated data (where the dotted blue line is again the starting value of our iterative procedure).
-On the right panel, we show the decline of the empirical square norm of $\hat{T}(\varphi)$, which reaches its minimum at $N_0=541$.
-In this case, our stopping rule is not binding with $N_{max} = 660$.
+For $DGP_2$, we have similar results for starting values 1 and 2, but they substantially differ when starting from 3.
+The left panel of Figure \ref{fig:fct_sim2} shows the sample, the true curve, and the nonparametric estimator for one sample of simulated data (where the dotted lines are the starting values of our iterative procedure).
+Because of the approximation error, the parametric estimator is farther from the true value and has a substantial bias.
+The nonparametric procedure appears to behave better in this case.
+On the right panel, we show the behavior of the empirical square norm of $\hat{T}(\varphi)$, which reaches its minimum at $N_0 = 944$ for starting value 1, and at $N_0= 443$ for starting value $2$.
+For starting value $3$, we do not obtain a consistent estimator of $\vdagger$. $N_0 = 263$, and the final estimator is a noisy version of the starting value, and the norm of $\hat{T}(\hat\varphi_j)$ diverges as $j$ grows.
+This last case exemplifies the scenario in which a \textit{bad} initial condition is chosen, and the LF algorithm does not converge.